NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``pv_system_inverter_efficiency``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Inverter efficiency of the PV system.
 If there are two PV systems, this will apply to both.
-If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_system_losses_fraction``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - System losses fraction of the PV system.
 If there are two PV systems, this will apply to both.
-If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_present``
      - false
      -